mildlydeterministic/AYSTeamBuilder/README.md

 ## ⚙️ Team Building Method

 1. **Input CSV files** of players and coaches are loaded.
+2. Players are parsed first to build the complete player pool.
+3. Coaches are parsed and separated into head and assistant coach pools.
+4. Reciprocated coach pairs are identified and used to create teams.
+5. Remaining unpaired head coaches are matched with available assistant coaches, prioritizing pairings where one coach has an associated player.
-2. Each team is initialized with a coach pair (head and assistant).
+6. Each team is seeded with one player per coach (if any); otherwise filled with random unassigned players.
-3. Each coach contributes either their child or a randomly assigned player.
-4. Remaining players are sorted by skill and distributed to the lowest-score team that:
+7. Remaining players are sorted by skill and distributed to the lowest-score team that:
    - Has an available slot
    - Does not already have a sponsored player (if the player is sponsored)
-   - Does not exceed the size of the smallest team by more than 1
+   - Does not exceed the size of the smallest team by more than one player
-5. Final results are exported to CSV with a team summary and skill statistics.
+8. Final results are exported to CSV with a team summary and standard deviation of team scores.

 ---